Frequently asked questions - Picket Twenty

 Following an extremely competitive tender process, HAGS were appointed as the Council's preferred supplier for all play facilities across the Picket Twenty development with the exception of the climbing apparatus at the Urban Park which has been supplied by Proludic.
 The public open space at Quicksilver Way was the first to be transferred to the Council and the Pirate’s Shipwreck themed children’s play area, known as ‘Quicksilver Cove’ was installed and opened in 2015.
 This was followed by a Castle themed playpark at Picket Twenty Way public open space and Kanope Towers at the Urban Park.
 There is one final play park due to be installed in the public open space at Halter Way.
 There will be a public consultation in early 2020 to gain views on which play equipment will be installed.

 How are the road names chosen?

 Street names can identify themes which have some reference to a site, its characteristics and history.
 Following research and having regard to the existing street names in Andover, the following themes were considered for Picket Twenty - coaching / transport, horse racing, Harewood Forest and farming.
-Further information can be found at the foot of this page in the Picket Twenty Street names document.

 Why isn't there an additional Royal Mail post box on Picket Twenty?